Sour D’oh!

 • Starter Lab: Create profiles for each starter, log feedings, and print a paper log if you’re elbow-deep in dough.

-• Planner: Enter your target dough weight, hydration, and room temp, then let the app suggest a timeline with hover tips for each step.
+• Planner: Start with flour (your recipe base), set hydration/levain/salt in baker’s %, and let the app suggest a timeline with hover tips for each step.

 • Bakes: Log each bake with fermentation, bake details, and your scoring.